 - If you think smoking makes you feel more of a man; think twice because you might not be left with much more of your manhood!

 - Men who smoke are at a higher risk of impotency and infertility

 - Smoking also decreases the quality of sperm adding to woes related to reproduction

 - Loss of stamina is another problem that male smokers have to face.
 Smoking can also decrease sexual desire

 Audrey Hepburn elegantly holding a long cigarette holder in Breakfast at Tiffany’s is an iconic image from an iconic movie.
 But did you know that Hepburn died at the age of 62 due to nicotine addiction?
 The data might not match with the angelic face splashed on television sets today but the truth remains unchanged.

-- Smoking takes a toll on fertility in women.
-Multiple researches have conclusively proven that women who smoke are at a higher risk of infertility.
+Smoking takes a toll on fertility in women.
+Multiple pieces of research have conclusively proven that women who smoke are at a higher risk of infertility.
 It also takes them thrice the time to conceive when compared to non-smokers.

 Whatever be the reason for you to smoke, it cannot be fulfilled at the cost of your health and the health of people around you.
 Do you know that passive smoking kills more people every year?
 If you just can’t kick the butt then at least think about your family and friends the next time you strike a match to light the cancer stick.

 Read more articles on Miscellaneous.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.